aDotInTheVoid/boxcars/docs/report/report.md

 While a full tutorial on ownership and borrowing (and Rust more broadly) is well beyond the scope of this report, it is important to understand the principles at work, as they inform much of the later design.
-The core idea of **ownership** is that each value has a unique owner, and that value is dropped when the owner goes out of scope.
+The core idea of **ownership** is that each value has a unique owner, and that value is dropped [^dropped_def] when the owner goes out of scope.
 To quote The Book [@rust_book]:

+[^dropped_def]: "dropped" here refers to running the associated cleanup action
+    for a given value, such as freeing an allocation, or closing a file.
+It's broadly equivalent to C++'s destructors.

 > - Each value in Rust has an owner.
-> - There can only be one owner at a time.
+> - [For each value] there can only be one owner at a time.
 > - When the owner goes out of scope, the value will be dropped.

-Using just these rules, Rust could offer a type-safe and memory-safe programming language.
+Using just these rules, Rust could offer a type-safety and memory-safety.
 However, it would be extremely cumbersome to program in.
-For example, if a function took a parameter, that function would become the owner of that parameter, and the value would no longer be able to be used.
+For example, when a function took a parameter, that function becomes the owner of that parameter, and the value can no longer be used.

 ```rust {.freefloat caption="A demonstration of ownership" label="own1"}